samratpro/JavaScripts_Notes/03. React Note/04. useState/readme.md

 const[count, setCount] = useState(0)
 // useState is a abstraction function that return a array
 // first index of array is invoked value and second index is a function
-// function can change invoked value
+// function can change invoked value (value can be any data type, str, number, array, object etc)
 // Here with a destraction count is define to recive value and setCount is for function

 function handleClick(){